aerkiaga/nacre/README.md

 - Optimization at whole binary level.

 ## Progress
-Currently only the lexer and first-stage parser are implemented.
+Currently only the lexer and parser are implemented.

+**Next step**: improve current code, prepare for kernel.